-The instrument still operates with Cooling action, but this selection activates automatic switching between the three modes: Normal, Eco and Turbo as already described in the section on operating modes.
+The instrument still operates with Cooling action, but this selection activates the automatic switching between the Normal, Eco and Turbo modes as already described in the Operating modes paragraph.

-The time protections described in the next paragraph (PP1/PP2/PP3) always work on the output configured as ot.
+The time protections described in the next paragraph (P.P1/ P.P2/P.P3) always work on the output configured as ot.

 In the event of a probe error, it is possible to set the instrument so that the ot output continues working in cycles according to the times programmed with parameters r.t1 (activation time) and r.t2 (deactivation time).
-If a Pr1 probe error occurs, the instrument continues activating ot output for r.t1 time then disabling it for r.t2 time and so on until the error persists.
-By programming r.t1 =oF the ot output in probe error condition remains OFF.
-On the other hand, programming r.t1 to any value and r.t2 =oF the ot output, in probe error condition, remains always ON.
+If a Pr1 probe error occurs, the instrument continues activating ot output for r.t1 time then disabling it for $r \cdot t2$ time and so on until the error persists.

+By programming r.t1 = oF the ot output in probe error condition remains OFF.
+On the other hand, programming r.t1 to any value and r.t2 = oF the ot output, in probe error condition, remains always ON.

-Remember that the operation of the temperature controller can be conditioned by the following functions: Compressor protection function and power-ON delay, Defrost, Open door and External alarm with output disable from Digital Input.
+Remember that the operation of the temperature controller can be conditioned by the following functions: Compressor protection functions and Power-ON delay, Defrost, Open door and External alarm with output disable from Digital Input.